brendalaupg/transfer-app/README.md

 -   The hardcode pin `000000`
 -   there are 3 places to start a new transfer flow, from the Dashboard:

+-   What to test:

 1. Tap on Transfer (no prefill)
 2. Tap on Contact, and tap on a contact list item (prefill recipient)
 3. Tap on History, and tap on a transfer item (thats transfering out).
 In the details screen click on the 'Tranfer Again' Button (prefill recipient, amount and note)

+-   How to Test a Sucessful Transfer:

+    -   When you navigate to the Passcode screen:
+        -   If Biometrics is not enrolled, type in the hardcoded pin '000000'
+        -   With Biometrics, ensure that its enrolled: iOS Simulator -> Features -> Face ID -> Enrolled
+            -   When you navigate to the Passcode screen
+            -   iOS Simulator -> Features -> Face ID => Matching Face

+-   How to Test a Failed Transfer:
+    -   When you navigate to the Passcode screen
+        -   type in any random pin, other than the hardcoded pin '000000', or
+        -   when the Face ID appears, go to iOS Simulator -> Features -> Face ID => Non Matching Face

 ## Troubleshotting